carpentries-lab/good-enough-practices/episodes/03-software.md

 teaching: 20
 exercises: 20
 questions:
-- "How to understand someone else's code?
-(Including your future self!)"
+- "What is research software?"
-- "What can you do to make debugging code easier?"
+- "What can you do to make code usable and reusable?"
 - "What are the characteristics of readable code?"
 objectives:
-- "Describe what is research software and its purpose"
+- "Describe what is research software and its purposes"
 - "Decompose a workflow into identifiable components"
 - "Know when to separate a script into several functions"
 - "Write code that is easy to run by others by including all dependencies, requirements, documentation, and examples"
-- "Make your code accessible and citable by submitting to a DOI-issuing repository"
 keypoints:
+- "Any code that runs on your research data is research software"
 - "Write your code to be read by other people, including future you"
-- "Give functions meaningful names"
-- "Decompose your code into bite-sized functions"
+- "Decompose your code into modules: scripts and functions, with meaningful names"
 - "Be explicit about requirements and dependencies such as input files, arguments and expected behaviour"
-- "Figshare and Zenodo allow people to use your code in a citable way"
 ---

 ### What your future self may think...